 - Eyes: Mucus and teary eyes are normal but they should not be excessive.
 Eyes should be clear and the whites should not look yellow.

-Our dogs will always be there for us, through thick and thin we can always count on their undying love.
-Show the love in return, show them an amazing life by keeping them healthy and happy for years to come.
+Our dogs will always be there for us.
+Through thick and thin, we can always count on their undying love.
+Show the love in return, show them an amazing life by keeping them away from harm, and healthy and happy for years to come.